hernad/harbour/WHY_MSVC.md

 > If somebody share my needs and goals, please fork!
 Use, test, submit your pull requestes.
 Forking is base of creativity and software freedom.

-I have explained my reasons to `focus` on MSVC, but I should point out much more important thing:
+I have explained my reasons to `focus` on MSVC, but for me there are more important things to discuall on the topic:

 Windows is closed platform.
 You sould pay to use that.
 Using their closed source compiler doesn't matters.
+If it saves engineering resources to get Windows binaries, it is the best choice.
-It is the same thing as using proprietary clang based compiler on Apple/MacOS.
-The C compilers are commodity today.
-Nobody make business based on them.
-They can be considered them as a part of Operating system.
-Even Microsoft did that move :).
-Consequently the main thing connected to `software freedom` should be this question:
+The same thing as using proprietary clang based compiler on Apple/MacOS.
+The C compiler is commodity today.
+Nobody more is trying to make business based on it.
+So, we can consider them as a part of Operating system.
+Even Microsoft did that move with providing `msvc` free of charge :).
+Consequently, the main thing connected to `software freedom` should be this question:

 	Why are you targeting Windows platform?

 The answer to that question is: Because my users wants that :).

-My strong care about software freedom is the fact that I `myself` creating exclusivelly open-source software.
+I express the strong care about software freedom with the fact that I `myself` creating exclusivelly open-source software.
+All of my libraries, tools and end-user applications are open-source software.